runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/lb-properties.md

 #### Token Transfers and Balance Lookups

-The following two claims are for the token contract calls, Transfer() and BalanceOf().
+The following claim is for the token contract call Transfer().

 ```
 claim [inv-token-transfer]: